3elk4/PPKWU/Zad4-VCard/README.md

 ## WEEIA Mobile VCard - fourth exercise for PPKWU laboratories

 This application prepares `*.vcf` file based on service offers located at https://panoramafirm.pl.
-Generated VCard for given trade and choosen record can be added to contacts on mobile device.
+Generated VCard for given profession and choosen record can be added to contacts on mobile device.

 #### Starting application